 - Write down any symptoms you're experiencing, including any that may seem unrelated to Brugada syndrome.

-- Write down key personal information, especially any family history of sudden cardiac arrest or heart conditions, and any personal history of fainting or heart arrhythmias.
+- Write down key personal information, especially any family history of sudden death, cardiac arrest or heart conditions, and any personal history of fainting or heart arrhythmias.

 - Make a list of all medications, vitamins or supplements you're taking.